 It is known that selenium levels in hair and blood are lowered by cisplatin.
 Some research indicates that cisplatin-induced neurotoxicity might be alleviated by selenium supplementation; however, the clinical evidence of benefit is not strong enough to mandate supplementation.

 Other doubtful situations

-Though serum selenium levels are often significantly lowered in very ill people, selenium supplementation did not have any observable effect on mortality or the risk of infection.
+Though serum selenium levels are often significantly lowered in very ill people, selenium supplementation has not demonstrated any observable effect on mortality or the risk of infection.